 3. How many undergraduate students attend this school?

 5. How diverse is this campus?

-6. How fiscally fit is this college?
+6. How financially sound is this school?

-7. What is its bond rating?
+7. What is this school's bond rating?

 9. What is the average class size of upper-division courses?

-10. How widely are teaching assistants used?
+10. How often are teaching assistants used?